 Venture into the heart of the wilderness, explore stunning landscapes and enjoy an unforgettable experience.
 Don't miss your chance to discover this corner of paradise!

-Slow one-day trip in the Danube Delta with the MAR boat!
+Slow boat trip 3-4 hours in the Danube Delta with MAR!

 150 lei/person - 3-4 hours